What The Instagram Algorithm Does, How It Works & How To Use It To Your Advantage.

 That’s it!
 If you stop looking for hacks and instead focus on using content formats that keep people’s eyes on your posts the longest and also measure your content’s engagement weekly to learn how to continually increase it, your content WILL be surfaced more.
 It’s easier said than done, but it’s the only sustainable way to make the type of content that the algorithm is looking for: content that will keep people’s eyes on the app the longest so Instagram can maximize its profits.

 Thanks so much for taking the time to read my article!
 If you enjoyed it, you can support me by signing up to my Instagram Small Business class, sharing this article and giving it a bunch of claps.
 You can also follow me on Instagram to get updates whenever I publish a new piece ❤

-If you want to read more about how Instagram works, please read my articles about what Instagram really is and how works, Instagram niches and why they are the key to growth, why you’re losing Instagram followers, Instagram hashtags, how to increase your Instagram engagement, how to pick the right Instagram username, how to write an Instagram bio, the best Instagram content schedulers and automators, Instagram bots, Instagram bots 2021, the best Instagram bots, how to create an Instagram visual grid, how to create an Instagram repost account that makes money, how to check if you’re shadowbanned on Instagram, and why your Instagram account isn’t growing.
+If you want to read more about how Instagram works, please read my articles about what Instagram really is and how works, Instagram niches and why they are the key to growth, why you’re losing Instagram followers, Instagram hashtags, how to increase your Instagram engagement, how to pick the right Instagram username, how to write an Instagram bio, the best Instagram content schedulers and automators, Instagram bots, Instagram bots 2022, how to create an Instagram visual grid, how to create an Instagram repost account that makes money, how to check if you’re shadowbanned on Instagram, and why your Instagram account isn’t growing.